sgigou/sgigou.github.io/_posts/2020-02-21-ios-custom-circular-progress-bar.markdown

 <img src="/assets/2020-02-21/border_structure.png" alt="Border structure" width="126">

 The angles are expressed in radians; you can take a look at the [Wikipedia page](https://en.wikipedia.org/wiki/Radian) if you do not know this concept.
 To make a complete circle, you should begin at -π and end at 3×π/2.
-I hate hadians.
+I hate radians.

 ```swift
 let borderPath = UIBezierPath(arcCenter: componentCenter, radius: radius - lineWidth / 2, startAngle: -.pi / 2, endAngle: 3 * .pi / 2, clockwise: true)